aagrawal17091999/joindatalyze---Agency/README.md

 1. **Node 18+** on CI to run `npm install` and `npm run build`.
 2. **A static host** (e.g., Netlify/Vercel/Cloudflare Pages).
 Configure the publish directory as `dist/` and use `npm run build` as the build command.
 3. **Environment ownership**: DNS (or a temporary subdomain) pointing to the staging host plus deploy keys/API tokens for CI to publish.
-4. **Optional analytics pixels**: If you want staging instrumentation, add provider snippets into `index.html` or wire a tag manager later.
+4. **Optional analytics pixels**: If you want staging instrumentation, add provider snippets into `index` or wire a tag manager later.

 Once those are in place, we can connect the repo to the host, add a simple CI workflow, and ship a staging URL automatically on push.